-- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee. - (3) Member of the Nominating and Corporate Governance Committee. - (4) Term to expire at the 2018 annual meeting and not standing for re-election.
+- (2) Member of the Audit Committee.

+- (3) Member of the Compensation Committee.

+- (4) Member of the Nominating and Corporate Governance Committee.

-Class I Director Nominees
+Class II Director Nominees

-Mark T. Iwicki has served as our Chief Executive Officer and Chairman of our board of directors since September 2015 and our President since August 2017.
+Mark Iwicki has served as our Chief Executive Officer and Chairman of our board of directors since September 2015 and our President since August 2017.
 Previously he served as Executive Chairman of our board of directors from April 2015 to September 2015.
-Prior to joining us, Mr. Iwicki served as President and Chief Executive Officer of Civitas Therapeutics, Inc., or Civitas, a biopharmaceutical company which was acquired by Acorda Therapeutics, from January 2014 to November 2014.
+Prior to joining us, Mr. Iwicki served as President and Chief Executive Officer of Civitas Therapeutics, Inc., or Civitas, a biopharmaceutical company, from January 2014 to November 2014.
 Prior to Civitas, Mr. Iwicki served as President and Chief Executive Officer at Blend Therapeutics, Inc., or Blend, a biopharmaceutical company, from December 2012 to January 2014.
 Prior to Blend, Mr. Iwicki was President and Chief Executive Officer of Sunovion Pharmaceuticals Inc. (formerly Sepracor Inc.), or Sunovion, a pharmaceutical company.
 Mr. Iwicki was at Sepracor/Sunovion from October 2007 to June 2012.
-Prior to joining Sepracor Inc., Mr. Iwicki was Vice President and Business Unit Head at Novartis Pharmaceuticals Corporation.
+Prior to joining Sepracor Inc., Mr. Iwicki was Vice President and Business Unit Head at Novartis Pharmaceuticals Corporation, a biopharmaceutical company.
 He was at Novartis from March 1998 to October 2007.
-Prior to that, Mr. Iwicki held management positions at Astra Merck Inc. and Merck & Co., Inc. In addition to serving on our board of directors, Mr. Iwicki also currently serves on the boards of Aimmune Therapeutics, Inc., Merus N.V. and Pulmatrix Inc., all public companies, and privately held companies Nimbus Therapeutics, Inc., Taris Biomedical LLC, and Oxeia Biopharmaceuticals, Inc. Mr. Iwicki holds a B.S. in Business Administration from Ball State University and an M.B.A. from Loyola University.
+Prior to that, Mr. Iwicki held management positions at Astra Merck Inc. and Merck & Co., Inc. In addition to serving on our board of directors, Mr. Iwicki also currently serves on the boards of Aimmune Therapeutics, Inc., Merus N.V. and Pulmatrix Inc., all public companies, and privately held companies Nimbus Therapeutics, Inc., Akero Therapeutics, Inc., and Oxeia Biopharmaceuticals, Inc. Mr. Iwicki holds a B.S. in Business Administration from Ball State University and an M.B.A. from Loyola University.
 We believe that Mr. Iwicki's extensive experience as a pharmaceutical industry leader managing all stages of drug development and commercialization in multiple therapeutic areas qualifies him to serve as a member of our board of directors.